Concerned about visiting Greenford Lutheran for the first time?

 We will greet you with smiles and handshakes, and welcome you to worship with us while respecting that your relationship with the Lord is a personal matter, and that your attendance is not for our benefit but for the honoring of our God.

 Our congregation likes to have a relaxed family atmosphere so we don’t use name tags and don’t request our visitors to wear name tags either.
-We do ask everyone to share the friendship pads in their row, you can put as little or as much information on those pads as you feel comfortable sharing.

 What should I wear?